-Availability matters; perhaps more in healthcare data storage than anywhere, because patient care is at stake.
+Availability matters; perhaps more in healthcare medical imaging data storage than anywhere, because patient care is at stake.
 Ensuring that electronic patient health information (ePHI) is kept safe, intact and available – readily and quickly – is critical to care team productivity and patient care.
 Ever-improving imaging technology, an aging population and long retention requirements mean that medical imaging stores are growing fast.
 And, as ePHI across the healthcare continuum becomes the norm – and mandated – departmental PACS (Picture Archiving and Communication System) and specialty-specific islands are unacceptable.

 Regulators, clinicians and patients themselves are demanding a more unified and accessible electronic health record (EHR).
 Vendor Neutral Archive (VNA) on easily, infinitely scalable storage is the key to accessibility across an institution and among multiple institutions.
 A more unified and accessible Enterprise Imaging Archive ensures that images are intact, available and accessible to authorized users, while safe from intrusion by those who are not authorized.